-- (a) The City shall engage the Florida State College at Jacksonville (FSCJ) and Edward Waters College and other educational institutions to advise and implement continuing education, training and mentoring programs, including but not limited to training on doing business with the City, subcontracting documentation requirements, accounting for the small business, and related matters for construction related contractors and subcontractors, including technology, bidding, and bonding, and project management.
-The UNF Small Business Development Center ("UNF/SBDC") and the SBCG shall provide non-construction related small emerging businesses with continuing education and training and mentoring programs, including key management issues such as cash-flow management, business planning, marketing, accounting, and record keeping, human resources management, and other related business development education.
-FSCJ and Edward Waters College shall hold an initial summit, to inventory existing programs, which provide continuing education, apprentice or mentoring programs and to hear from the community and experts on what further programs or educational assistance may be needed.
-Thereafter, FSCJ and Edward Waters College shall hold a small business program workshop, to design and suggest the requisite needs, including the formation of a scholarship program for assistance to JSEBs.
-Funds appropriated for these activities are inclusive of scholarships. - (b) FSCJ, Edward Waters College, and UNF/SBDC, shall report their findings back to the Mayor within 180 days from the effective date of this ordinance FSCJ and Edward Waters College shall engage such private firms as may be necessary to provide such training.
+The City shall engage FCCJ and Edward Waters College and

+other educational institutions to advise and implement continuing education, training and mentoring programs, including but not limited to training on doing business with the City, subcontracting documentation requirements, accounting for the small business, and related matters for construction related contractors subcontractors, including technology, bidding, and bonding, and The UNF Small Business Development Center project management. ("UNF/SBDC") and the SBCG shall provide non-construction related small emerging businesses with continuing education and training and mentoring programs, including key management issues such as cash-flow management, business planning, marketing, accounting, and record keeping, human resources management, and other related business development education.
+FCCJ and Edward Waters College shall hold an initial summit, to inventory existing programs, which provide continuing education, apprentice or mentoring programs and to hear from the community and experts on what further programs or educational assistance may be needed.
+Thereafter, FCCJ and Edward Waters College shall hold a small business program workshop, to design and suggest the requisite needs, including the formation of a scholarship program for assistance to JSEBs.
+Funds appropriated for these activities are inclusive of scholarships.

+(b) FCCJ, Edward Waters College, UNF/SBDC, SBCG and the FCAACC shall report their findings back to the Mayor within one hundred and eighty days from the effective date of this ordinance FCCJ and Edward Waters College shall engage such private firms as may be necessary to provide such training.